swcarpentry/shell-novice/episodes/02-filedir.md

 Full documentation at: <http://www.gnu.org/software/coreutils/ls>
 or available locally via: info '(coreutils) ls invocation'
 ~~~
+{: .output}

-Many bash commands, and programs that people have written that can be run from within bash, support a `--help` flag to display more information on how to use the commands or programs.
+Many bash commands, and programs that people have written that can be
+run from within bash, support a `--help` flag to display more
+information on how to use the commands or programs.

 For more information on how to use `ls` we can type `man ls`.
 `man` is the Unix "manual" command: